Thomas-Power/Language-Learning-Web-App/README.md

 # Language-Learning-Web-App

-Web app showcasing database to client interaction via RESTful API
+Web app displaying the use of server-side processing to generate random user experience and exchanging data to and from client-side to display and record performance of all users.